Product lifecycle for AI.

 Use HELIX where your team already works

-HELIX is Markdown and methodology.
-The runtime supplies file editing, review, execution, and evidence capture.
+HELIX is Markdown and method.
+The runtime, meaning the tool doing the work, supplies file editing, review, execution, and evidence capture.

 Inspect the foundations